 Certain aggravating factors, such as using a weapon, prior convictions, or crimes involving hate-based motives, can raise a charge to a higher class, resulting in harsher penalties.
 However, an experienced St. Francois County, MO criminal defense attorney may be able to negotiate a reduction in charges, secure a diversion program, or even achieve a full dismissal depending on the circumstances of your case.

-Misdemeanor Classifications and Penalties in St. Francois County, MO
+Understanding Misdemeanor Charges in St. Francois County, MO

-Why Choose Combs Waterkotte as Your Criminal Defense Attorney in St. Francois County, MO?
+Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in St. Francois County, MO?

 Frequently Asked Questions About Criminal Defense in St. Francois County, MO